trisct/PIFu/moddocs/apps_render_data.md

 ### 3. Cutoff range

 This app has a min-max range of visible vertices along the direction of the sight.
-This is approximately at lines 151-155.
 One might need to set a larger range for some long bikes.
 The default range is `near = -100` and `far = 100`.

-Modified part:
+Corresponding code:
 ```
 ###### range of the mesh visible is specified here
 # default: -100 ~ 100